lionelchg/PlasmaNet/docs/source/launch_training.rst

     Sketch of MSNet

 A new architecture with the desired features can easily be added.
 For example, you can generate a new ``.yml`` file in this same folder and add the number of desired feature maps per scale.
-Just note that the scale_0 will correspond to the scale where the resolution is equal to the input size (:math:`N_x \times N_y`), while the highest scale ``scale_n`` matches the images with the lowest resolution (:math:`\frac{N_x}{2^{n-1}} \times \frac{N_y}{2^{n-1}}`).
+Just note that the ``scale_0`` will correspond to the scale where the resolution is equal to the input size (:math:`N_x \times N_y`), while the highest scale ``scale_n`` matches the images with the lowest resolution (:math:`\frac{N_x}{2^{n-1}} \times \frac{N_y}{2^{n-1}}`).

-J'essaye de completer pendant que j'écoute ^^
-Tékaté
-Je fais des builds au fur et à mesure pour voir à quoi ça ressemble Et c'est cool pour l'instant?
-Yep !

 For the **Unet networks**, all scales are a list containing two lists, where the first matches the left side of the Unet and the second the right side.
 Only the bottom ``scale_n`` is composed of a single list.
 The input and output channel